 Frank Schultz, a Town Hall Coalition member said, “We advocate for a return to the rule of law in which judges, politicians and the institutions of our society are not threatened or penalized for doing their jobs.
 We advocate for a return to the path of progress toward a more equitable society for all.”

-The Court and River streets group will march over the Rock River to join park attendees at 9:45 a.m.
-DJ music begins at 10 a.m. and the event concludes at noon.
+The Court and River streets group marched over the Rock River to join park attendees at 9:45 a.m.
+DJ music begins at 10 a.m. and the event concluded at noon.

 The “No Kings” rally is taking place in more than 2,500 small towns and big cities across the county on Oct.18.